All Episodes

 We don't know where the hell he's at.

-We got one more shooting out there.
+We got one more shooting out of here.

-We've got rifles hanging on.
+We got rifles hanging out.

 Throughout the shooting, the gunman continued to target police.